MOLA: Enhancing Industrial Process Monitoring Using Multi-Block Orthogonal Long Short-Term Memory Autoencoder: Case Study

-The Tennessee Eastman Process (TEP) is a simulation process developed by the Eastman Chemical Company based on an actual chemical process \cite{downs1993plant}.
-The TEP has been widely adopted as a benchmark for chemical process control, optimization, and monitoring.
-As illustrated in the process flow diagram of Figure \ref{fig_TEP}, the TEP contains five major unit operations, which are associated with 12 manipulated variables and 41 measured variables in total.
-Among them, 31 variables (listed in Table \ref{table_TEPvariables}) are typically selected to conduct process monitoring, as the remaining variables have relatively low sampling frequencies.
-Leveraging the topological structure and process knowledge of the TEP process, we partition the entire process into four distinct blocks ($N=4$) described in Table \ref{table_TEPblock}.
 In this work, the simulation data are generated from a Simulink implementation with a sampling frequency of one minute \cite{bathelt2015revision}.
 Initially, a dataset comprising 60,000 samples under normal operating conditions is generated and used for offline learning.
-Subsequently, additional 500 datasets, each containing 2,400 samples, are generated to determine the control limits in process monitoring models.
+Subsequently, an additional 500 datasets, each containing 2,400 samples, are generated to determine the control limits in process monitoring models.
 Furthermore, this Simulink implementation can simulate 20 types of process faults (see Table \ref{table_TEPfaults}) as test datasets for process online monitoring.
 It is worth noting that any process fault is introduced at the 600th sample in each test dataset.